On maximizing a monotone $k$-submodular function under a knapsack constraint: Knapsack constraint

-From now on, we consider an iteration of the algorithm in which the set $Y$ was chosen at the beginning of the greedy procedure, i.e. $S^0 =Y$.
+Now, we consider the iteration in which the algorithm chooses set $Y$} at the beginning of the greedy procedure, i.e. $S^0 =Y$.
 Define a function $g(S)=f(S)-f(Y)$ for all $S\supseteq Y$, which is also a monotone $k$-submodular function.

-Let $t^*+1$ be the first step for which the algorithm does not add item $a_{t^*+1}\in U(T)$ to the set $U(S^{t^*})$, i.e., $S^{t^*+1}=S^{t^*}$.
-We can further assume that $t^*+1$ is the first step $t$ for which $S^t=S^{t-1}$.
-This assumption is without loss of generality, because if it happens earlier for some $t'<t^*+1$, then $a_{t'}\notin U(T)$, and $a_{t'}$ does not belong to the approximate solution we are interested in; therefore, excluding $a_{t'}$ from the ground set $V$ does not change the analysis, the optimal solution $T$, and the approximate solution obtained in the iteration with $S^0 = Y$.
+Let $\hat{t}+1$ be the first step that the algorithm does not add item $a_{\hat{t}+1}\in U(T)$ to the current set $U(S^{\hat{t}})$ because its addition would exceed the budget.
+Thus $S^{\hat{t}+1}=S^{\hat{t}}$.
+We can further assume that $\hat{t}+1$ is the first step $t$ for which $S^t=S^{t-1}$.
+This assumption is without loss of generality, because if it happens earlier for some $t'<\hat{t}+1$, then {$a_{t'}$ does not belong to the optimal solution $T$, nor} the approximate solution we are interested in; {thus, we can remove $a_{t'}$ from the ground set $V$, without affecting} the analysis, the optimal solution $T$, and the approximate solution obtained in the iteration with $S^0 = Y$.